rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

   **Sample Prompt:**

     ```text
     I’m investigating common day-to-day issues I face at work, such as processes, collaboration, or time management.
-Look at recent conversations from Teams chats and emails related to [your role focus, i.e., content development, technical training, program management].
+Look at recent conversations from my Teams chats and emails related to [your role focus, i.e., content development, technical training, program management].
 Summarize the key issues or pain points mentioned in the last 6 months and limit the output to the top 3 most relevant issues only.
 Show the results in a table with:

     - Title: Short label for the issue
     - Problem Statement: Write each as a clear and concise statement of the challenge